-Introduction introduces the reader to the functions and characteristics of the Model 430 Power Supply Programmer.
+Introduction introduces the reader to the functions and characteristics of the Model 430 Power Supply Programmer and the Power Supply System.
 It provides illustrations of the front and rear panel layouts as well as documenting the performance specifications.
 Additional information is provided in the form of system circuit diagrams.